belowlab/drive/docs/source/installation/testing.rst

 * test_phenotype_file_withNAs.txt - This file has simulated case/control data for 3 phenotypes indicated by 1/0.
 The first column is "GRID" and then the following columns are "phenoA", "phenoB", "phenoC".

 **test_integration.py**:
 pytest uses the test_integration.py script to run the integration test.
-This script contains the integration tests "test_drive_full_run_no_phenotypes" and "test_drive_full_run_with_phenotypes".
-One of these functions test the behavior when only the network identification algorithm of DRIVE is used and the other test the behavior when also the enrichment plugin is used due to phenotype information being provided.
+This script contains the integration tests "test_drive_full_run_no_phenotypes", "test_drive_full_run_with_phenotypes", and "test_drive_dendrogram_single_network".
+The purpose of each test is explained below:

+* *test_drive_full_run_no_phenotypes*: test the behavior when only the network identification algorithm of DRIVE is used
+* *test_drive_full_run_with_phenotypes*: test the behavior of the enrichment plugin by also providing phenotype information.
+* *test_drive_dendrogram_single_network*: test to make sure a dendrogram is formed for a network.
+This test uses the inputs from the 1st test.

 Commands to test successful installation:
 -----------------------------------------